mhaugrud/msumcspy/_sources/Functions/TheAccumulatorPattern.rst

 In words we could say it this way.
 To square the value of `n`, we will repeat the process of updating a running total `n` times.
 To update the running total, we take the old value of the "running total" and add `n`.
 That sum becomes the new value of the "running total".

 Here is the program in activecode.
-Note that the function definition is the same as it was before.
-All that has changed is the details of how the squaring is done.
+Note that the function header is the same as it was before.
+All that has changed is the body of the function (the details of how the squaring is done).
 This is a great example of "black box" design.
 We can change out the details inside of the box and still use the function exactly as we did before.

 .. activecode:: fnt